CodeWithRiaa/CodeWithRiaa/README.md

 - 💞️  Follow me on GitHub to stay tuned on my amazing projects.
 - ⚡ Quote: Learning to code is a process that **never ends!**
 - 📫 You can [view my resume](https://github.com/CodeWithRiaa) and contact me by [email](243daysofproductivity@gmail.com)
-- 🚀 started #100 days of code challenge
+- 🚀 started #100 days of code challenge. check out on
 <!--- 📝 I document my journey on [TikTok](https://www.tiktok.com/@243daysofproductivity) and [Youtube](https://www.youtube.com/@CodingHabitsGirl) -->

 <!-- - 💡 journey: I'm currently studying at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2024. -->